 More than 80% of ruptured abdominal aortic aneurysms end in death.
 That worrisome statistic proves the importance of early diagnosis and treatment.
-At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, and a third office in Kingwood, Texas, the team of heart and vascular specialists knows the risks of aortic aneurysm — and they’re here to offer treatment.
+At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and an office in Kingwood, Texas, the team of heart and vascular specialists knows the risks of aortic aneurysm — and they’re here to offer treatment.
 Call the office in your area or use the online scheduling tool.

 An aortic aneurysm is a bulge within the aorta — the largest artery.
 The aorta moves blood from your heart to the rest of your body.
 Aortic aneurysms can occur anywhere in your artery, with the most common aortic aneurysms being: